NOT MY FIRST RODEO

 ‘Nevertheless, this seeming failure allowed Eli to exhibit his agility in a way that prepared you to discover your hidden abilities, which, of course, is how you came to discover that you existed as a spirit body!
 Failure after failure taught you the magnificence of who you are.’

 ‘You know,’ Eli said, attempting to be witty, ‘many are dying to find that out.
-But not you; you found another way.’
+Not you, though; you found another way.’

-‘With that being the case,’ Mo asked, ‘why would you ever consider anything from your past to be a failure.
+‘With that being the case,’ Mo asked, ‘why would you ever consider anything from your past a failure?
 It was these setbacks that led you to find who you are.
 Few do, so that will always be your most outstanding achievement.’

-‘Just as you failed to make it up here in your human body,’ Eli said, ‘you also failed to make it the whole way down.
-Both so-called failures were necessary for you to discover your immortal reality’s essence and go where you couldn’t have otherwise gone.
+‘Just as you failed to make it up in your human body,’ Eli said, ‘you also failed to make it the whole way down.
+Both so-called failures were necessary for you to discover your immortal reality and go where you couldn’t have otherwise gone.

 ‘Even the romantic relationships you assumed were failures will provide you with the contrast you need to recognise the woman you seek.
 As we’ve stated repeatedly, light can only be understood when darkness provides luminosity contrast.
 Likewise, fear has no reality, only the absence of love.